nabil-boag/angular-http-loader/README.md

 HTTP Loader
 ===========

-The HTTP loader component monitors HTTP requests and shows a custom loader element when the call starts and hides that loader when the call finishes.
+Angular component which monitors HTTP requests and shows a custom loader element when calls start and hides it when they complete.

 Maintainer: Mauro Gadaleta <<mauro.gadaleta@wonga.com>>